pgorecki/lato/docs/key_concepts/transaction_context.rst

 Transaction Context
 ===================

-``TransactionContext`` is a core concept of ``lato``.
-It's main purpose is to inject dependencies into any function.
+:func:`~lato.TransactionContext` is a core building block in ``lato``.
+It's main purpose is to inject dependencies into a handler function.
-When ``TransactionContext`` is calling a function using `call` method, it will inspect all its arguments and it will try to inject its arguments (dependencies) into it.
-Any arguments passed to ``TransactionContext.call`` that match to the function signature will be passed to the called function.
+When ``TransactionContext`` is calling a function using `call` method, it will inspect all its arguments and it will try to inject all matching dependencies into it.
+This greatly simplifies testing.

+You can instantiate :func:`~lato.TransactionContext` with any args and kwargs.
+These arguments will be injected to a handler during a call.
+Any arguments passed to ``TransactionContext.call`` that match the function signature will be passed to the called function, and will replace the ones passed in the constructor.

 ::